I’m Nicole Hao, a MEng student in Computer Science at Cornell University. Previously, I received my B.A. in Mathematics from Cornell in Dec 2024.

 It hurts me to see younger people going through the same struggles I once had to go through, so I try to help people pursue education opportunities and find a sense of belonging through community service.

-• More to be added: I have been trying to use my public speaking skills more for advocacy projects.
-If my skillset fits your goals, reach out!
+More to be added: I have been trying to use my public speaking skills more for advocacy projects.
+If my skillset fits your goals, reach out to me!

 Recent Reads